-A new onboarding experience.
+A new app onboarding experience.
 Applying design thinking and fast prototyping tools introduced in the WORKShops, adam&eveDDB designed a sequence of screens to welcome new users to the app.
-By tackling their insecurities from the very beginning, removing all distractions and strengthening the call to action, OLIO could put more users in a giving mindset.
+By tackling their reservations from the beginning, removing all distractions and strengthening the call to action, OLIO could put more users in a giving mindset.

 The adam&eveDDB team used the WORKShops to flex their product development muscles.
 They prototyped and live-tested a new user experience anchored by a forced (but fun) quiz that persuades people to think beyond perishables in the fridge, and provides evidence that other friendly OLIO users will snap up just about anything listed on the app.

 In the month after launching the app update, a whopping 99% of new users completed the onboarding process despite it being longer than the previous one.
 Most importantly, OLIO saw a 33% uplift in the number of users listing surplus food and 72% more food being added to the app in its most important market—a win for food lovers and waste haters everywhere.

 “I’m absolutely thrilled by the output—genuinely extremely excited about where we’ve got to.”